MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/using-custom-rewrite-providers-with-url-rewrite-module.md

 - **SQL Server connection string**: provide a SQL Server connection string, for example:
  "Data Source=servername\sqlexpress;Initial Catalog=RewriteDB;Integrated Security=True"
 - **Stored procedure name**: GetRewrittenUrl
 - **Cache minutes interval**: set to 0 if values in the SQL table do not change, or set to a positive integer so that provider periodically refreshes the module's internal rewrite cache.
-If not specified the the value of 0 is assumed.
+If not specified the value of 0 is assumed.

 ### Calling DbProvider from a Rewrite Rule